-- 1.2.1 Awarded to the most outstanding graduate with a cumulative GPA of 4.0 or more in the courses the student has completed in the discipline, as a major or one the majors. - 1.2.2 Where there are two or more outstanding graduates in a discipline or programme, each shall be awarded. - 1.2.3 The award would be presented by the Chancellor.
+- 1.2.1 Awarded to the most outstanding graduate with a cumulative GPA of 4.0 or more in the courses the student has completed in the discipline without any external cross-credit, as a major or one the majors. - 1.2.2 Where there are two or more outstanding graduates in a discipline or programme, each shall be awarded. - 1.2.3 The award would be presented by the Chancellor.